Can you spot the differences that Asian carps could cause?

 4. Grass Carp eating habits will reduce wetlands which in turn will decrease habitat for waterfowl.
 Shores invaded with Asian carps will have less ability to support a variety of bird species.

-5. The murky water caused by Asian carps and increase in toxic algal blooms will make people less likely to use the lake for recreational water activities and makes it dangerous to use the water for personal use.
+5. The murky water caused by Asian carps and increase in toxic algal blooms will make people less likely to use the lake for recreational purposes like fishing and swimming.

 6. Because of Asian carp activities, the shores of invaded lakes will become murky and unfit for many uses.
-This will make camping around the affected lakes undesirable, leading to less families using the areas for camping, canoeing, and swimming.
+This will make recreational activities around the affected lakes undesirable, leading to less families using the areas for camping and water activities like canoeing, kayaking and paddle-boarding.

 7. Many species of native wildlife will be negatively affected by an invasion of Asian carps because of the carps’ ability to consume large amounts of water plants.
 Animals such as moose and waterfowl for example, who also feed on aquatic plants will likely not be as abundant due to the reduction of their food supply.